Shehu Sani Reacts To The Reported Nigerian Alleged Tempering With Electricity Supply To Niger | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Shehu Sani Reacts To The Reported Nigerian Alleged Tempering With Electricity Supply To Niger

-Nigerian Senator Shehu Sani has taken to his Twitter account to react to reports that Nigeria has cut its electricity supply to Niger after West African neighbors imposed sanctions on the junta that ousted the country’s elected leader last week.
+Nigerian Senator Shehu Sani has responded on Twitter to news that Nigeria has interrupted its power distribution to Niger in response to sanctions imposed by West African nations on the regime that recently deposed Niger’s elected president.

 )